nmoschkin/KuCoin.NET/README.md

 # Kucoin.NET (v1.0 Alpha)
 KuCoin and KuCoin Futures API Libraries written in .NET 5.0 and .NET Standard 2.0

-__ATTENTION__: __READ INSTALLATION INSTRUCTIONS VERY CAREFULLY__

-July 17th, 2021: __Feature Complete!__ Extensive documenting of code and objects is taking place.
-The final form of the library is pretty much set.
-Testing on trading functions has yet to begin.
+__ATTENTION__: __The WPF Project has been moved to the 'legacy' branch.___

+September 7th, 2021:

+After a major rewrite of a portion of the Websockets feeds to support parallel delegation and Level 3 direct feeds, I have decided to sunset the WPF projects and I have removed the FancyCandles submodule.

+Going forward, I will be developing UI/UX apps with MAUI or WinUI 3 / Project Reunion, in other repositories.

+This repository is now reduced to the core library, the console app and a credentials editing tool.

+The entire project has been retargeted to .NET 6, except for Kucoin.NET.Std, which is .NET Standard 2.0.

 ## Installation

-The library is being implemented as described in (https://docs.kucoin.com/#general), in .NET 5.0 and .NET Standard 2.0.
+The library is being implemented as described in (https://docs.kucoin.com/#general), in .NET 6.0 and .NET Standard 2.0.
 It will compile anywhere the .NET Standard library is supported (Windows/Linux/Android/MacOS/iOS/etc.)

-New projects targeting Desktop, Console .NET MAUI, or Blazor should use the .NET 5.0+ library.
+New projects targeting Desktop, Console .NET MAUI, or Blazor should use the .NET 6.0+ library.
 Older projects targeting the .NET Framework or Xamarin, or Mono projects should use the .NET Standard 2.0 library.

+You cannot have the .NET Standard version and the .NET 6 versions of the Kucoin.NET library loaded at the same time.
+Newtonsoft.Json gets confused and installs the wrong version of itself.
+So, if you load one, you have to unload the other and then un-install and re-install Newtonsoft.Json.

-The example project is built in .NET 5 using WPF for Windows Desktop, and uses my fork of the __FancyCandles__ chart library.
-It is included via a git submodule.
+The example console project is built in .NET 6.

+## Creating Credentials

+The Windows Forms-based credentials editor will let you enter your KuCoin API credentials and save them to the disk, encrypted using a 6 digit pin.

+You can use whatever pin you like, but the credentials you use will be loaded for that pin.
+If you use another pin you will essentially create a new set of credentials.

-When you clone the project, you must run __git submodule init__ and __git submodule update__ from the root project directory to download and sync the __FancyCandles__ project.
+After you have created the credentials, you can run the console app and type in the same pin you used to load the credentials.

+The API library, itself, does not have any mechanism for peristing or storing credentials.
+If you wish to use an alternative to the
+__CryptoCredentials__ class, provided, you will have to implement your own __ICredentialsProvider__.

 ## REST API

+The starting point for the entire system is the __Kucoin.NET.KuCoin__ static class.
+From here you will be able to register credentials and create and acquire __IServiceFactory__ and  __ISymbolDataService__ instances, as well as initialize market data and the dispatcher.

 Inside the __Kucoin.NET.Rest__ namespace you will find three objects, __Market__, __Trade__, __Margin__, and __User__.  __Margin__, __Trade__, and __User__ require API Keys.

-There are two credentials providers, there is the default __MemoryEncryptedCredentialsProvider__ that is in the Kucoin.NET library, and then the __CryptoCredentials__ class in the example app.
+There are two credentials providers, there is the default __MemoryEncryptedCredentialsProvider__ that is in the Kucoin.NET library, and then the __CryptoCredentials__ class in the example app and the credentials editor app.

 The __MemoryEncryptedCredentialsProvider__ will store the credentials encrypted in memory with a random seed, until they are needed.  __CryptoCredentials__ has the ability to load and save encrypted credentials sets to disk.
 A 6 digit numeric pin is required to save and load credentials.
 Both of these classes implement the __ICredentialsProvider__ interface which you can use to write your own provider.